DEVisions/public-amazon-crawler/readme.md

  * can be paused and restarted without losing its place
  * logs progress and warning conditions to a file for later analysis

 It was used to pull over 1MM+ products and their images from amazon in a few hours.
-[Read more]().
+[Read more](https://blog.hartleybrody.com/scrape-amazon/#crawl-lessons) - [Mirror](https://web.archive.org/web/20211011061751/https://blog.hartleybrody.com/scrape-amazon/#crawl-lessons).

 ## Getting it Setup
 After you get a copy of this codebase pulled down locally (either downloaded as a zip or git cloned), you'll need to install the python dependencies: